Philip Ridley

-Biography
+Life and career

 Ridley was born in Bethnal Green in the East End of London, where he lived and worked until moving to another part of East London, Ilford, in 2014.
 Ridley studied painting at Saint Martin's School of Art, and his work has been exhibited throughout Europe and Japan.
+Ridley is gay.

 He started as both a performance artist and the creator of a long sequence of charcoal drawings called The Epic of Oracle Foster.
 One drawing from this sequence, "Corvus Cum", portraying a man ejaculating a black bird, was exhibited at the ICA in London while Ridley was still a student.
 With calls by some viewers for it to be displayed behind a curtain, it became a cause célèbre.
 Ridley also started his own theatre group as a student, acting in many of the productions, and made several short art films.

 Writing

 Ridley has written three books for adults: Crocodilia (1988), In the Eyes of Mr. Fury (1989), and Flamingoes in Orbit (1990).

 His children's novels include Mercedes Ice (1989), Dakota of the White Flats (1989), Krindlekrax (1991) (winner of the Smarties Prize and the WH Smith Mind-Boggling Book Award), Meteorite Spoon (1994), Kasper in the Glitter (1994) (nominated for the Whitbread Prize), Scribbleboy (1997) (shortlisted for the Carnegie Medal), Zinderzunder (1998), Vinegar Street (2000), Mighty Fizz Chilla (2002) (shortlisted for the Blue Peter Book of the Year Award), and Zip's Apollo (2005).
 He also has written two short stories for younger children, Dreamboat Zing (1996) and The Hooligan's Shampoo (1996).